sizovs/sizovs.github.io/about.md

 🎓 [Effective Java Software Design](https://devchampions.com/training/java/) is a 2-day training for Java developers.
 Here you will learn how to design clean and lightweight enterprise applications in Java, that are easy and fun to maintain.

-You can hire me to run a training for your team.
+People say my training is always practical, inspiring, with energy level over 9000. **You can hire me to run a training for your team.**

 <div class="videoWrapper">
 <iframe id="ytplayer" type="text/html" width="640" height="360"